Enterprise Isometric Internet security firewall protection information

 Like the application-based firewalls, the IPS/IDS functionality at each workload ensures comprehensive coverage without blind spots.
 So, as you can see, the security functions are moving much closer to the workloads, bringing the perimeter from the edge to the workload.

 Endpoint security is an integral part of any organization’s security strategy.
-It involves the protection of endpoints, such as laptops, desktops, tablets, and smartphones, from malicious activity.
-Endpoint security protects data stored on devices and the device itself from malicious code or activity.
+It protects endpoints like laptops, desktops, tablets, and smartphones from malicious activity.
+Endpoint security also protects data stored on devices and the device itself from malicious code or activity.

 Network detection and response